Choneas/GenshinImpactAutoLaunch/README.md

 4. Optimize the code.

 ## About this frok's author
 Hello, I am [Choneas](https://github.com/Choneas).
 I am a little human.
-This program made in the summer hoilday of 2023 that I din't walk into a scary place.
+This program made in the summer hoilday of 2023 that before I walk into a scary place.
 Now I think I won't use Python for a while, I'm rushing into C++ and Javascript(Typescript TSX) now.

 Did there someone read this?